 If you believe sensitive information should be shared with potential buyers but the vendor doesn’t, you may not disclose the information.
 You should discuss this with your agency and consider ceasing to act for the vendor.
 You may also seek legal advice if you have a concern about your client’s instructions potentially causing you to be in breach of your professional obligations.

-If you need help with issues relating to the sharing of sensitive information, we encourage you to contact your manager or REA and discuss your options.
+Do you need help with issues relating to the sharing of sensitive information?
+We encourage you to contact your manager or contact REA to discuss your options.

 Guidance from a decision